DoctorJohn/aiohttp-zip-response/README.md

 [license-image]: https://img.shields.io/pypi/l/aiohttp-zip-response
 [license-url]: https://github.com/DoctorJohn/aiohttp-zip-response/blob/master/LICENSE

-A AIOHTTP response class streaming a directory as ZIP archive.
+A AIOHTTP response class streaming the contents of a directory as a ZIP archive.
+Thanks to [stream-zip](https://github.com/uktrade/stream-zip/), this works **without storing the entire ZIP in memory or disk**.

+Generally, this package is meant to complement the existing `aiohttp.web.FileResponse` class, which can already stream the contents of a single file.

 ## Installation